 TriMet operates over 80 bus lines across three counties—but if you’re visiting Portland and staying in a central location, a few routes should be able to serve all your needs:

 Line 14 operates in the heart of Southeast Portland and runs on the bustling SE Hawthorne.

-• 20, through busy Burnside, the dividing point between the north and south half of the city.
+Line 20 cuts through busy Burnside, the dividing point between the north and south halves of the city.

-• 4, which, in one direction heads to some cool spots in Southeast Portland (Division), and in the other direction, to interesting spots in North Portland (Mississippi and St. Johns).
+Line 4 heads to some cool spots in Southeast Portland (SE Division) in one direction, and in the other, to interesting spots in North Portland (N Mississippi and St. Johns).